Healthcare and childcare workers can ask to receive their work permits faster

 You can find the full definition here, under Section 39-9011, Childcare Workers.

-How do I request to renew my work permit faster?
+How do I request to get my work permit faster?

-Before you make the call, make sure you have your current work permit and your receipt notice for your work permit renewal application.
-You will need to provide your A number and the receipt number for your work permit renewal application.
-You may also need to provide the expiration date of your current work permit.
+Before you make the call, make sure you have your receipt notice for your work permit application.
+You will need to provide your A Number and the receipt number for your work permit application.
+If you are renewing, you should also have your current work permit ready.
+You may need to provide the expiration date of your current work permit.

-Be prepared to explain what your job is, and why you believe you are a healthcare worker or childcare worker.
+Be prepared to explain why you believe you are a healthcare worker or childcare worker.
 In some cases, USCIS may later send you a letter called Request for Evidence, asking you to submit proof of your employment as a healthcare worker or childcare worker.